What is the GMAT?

 The GRE offers the ability to go back and answer questions left previously blank.
 This gives testers a great deal more flexibility in pacing, and leaves test takers feeling much more confident.

 At this point in time, it’s the norm to business schools to accept both the GRE and the GMAT.
 If you’re confident in your ability to earn a higher score on the GRE than the GMAT, there’s no significant reason not to invest your study time preparing for the GRE instead.
+However, if you're looking to sell yourself to a more exclusive institution, you may want to reconsider.

 What Schools Are Doing with the GMAT